stakater/mto-docs/content/installation/aws-eks/create-tenants.md

 ```

-Open the URL and Login with the Keycloak user credentials.
+Open the URL and Log In with the Keycloak user credentials.

 ![MTO Console Login Page](../../images/mto-console-login.png)